MicrosoftDocs/azure-reference-other/studio-module-reference/data-transformation-sample-and-split.md

 ---
-title: "Data Transformation: Sample and Split | Microsoft Docs"
+title: "ML Studio (classic): Data Transformation: Sample and Split | Microsoft Docs"
 description: "Learn about the modules you can use to partition or sample data."
 titleSuffix: ML Studio (classic) - Azure ms.date: 05/06/2019